talevski14/GroupUp/README.md

 - Install Docker Compose.
 You can find the installation instructions for your operating system here: https://docs.docker.com/compose/install/

-- Clone the GroupUp repository from GitLab:
+- Clone the GroupUp repository from GitHub:
 ```bash
 git clone https://github.com/talevski14/GroupUp.git
 ```